Canada beats Brazil in women's goalball semifinal at Parapan American Games | TSN

 Canada beats Brazil in women's goalball semifinal at Parapan American Games

+“I’m ready for anything at this point,” said Young in a release.
+“I love playing this sport.
+I just want to have fun with the girls.
+It’s a pretty big moment, so hopefully, we can just play basketball.”

+The team will play Friday in the gold medal game.
+Canada won gold at the 2019 Parapan Am Games in Lima.

-SANTIAGO, Chile — Emma Reinke's hat trick helped Canada to a 4-2 victory over two-time defending champions Brazil in the women’s goalball semifinals Thursday at the Parapan American Games.
+Meanwhile, Emma Reinke's hat trick helped Canada to a 4-2 victory over two-time defending champions Brazil in the women’s goalball semifinals.

 Canada will play the United States for gold on Friday.
 A berth at the 2024 Paris Paralympics is also on the line.